MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 - You might not have the Azure Information Protection client [installed](install-client-app.md), or the client is running in [protection-only mode](client-protection-only-mode.md).

-Do you see some labels that are unavailable?
+Is the label that you expect to see not displayed on the bar?

+- If your administrator has recently configured a new label for you, try closing all instances of Office and reopening your Office app.
+This action checks for changes to your labels.

-- You have a version of Office that doesn't support protecting data (Standard edition).
-When this Office edition is detected, labels that are configured to apply protection display as unavailable.
+- If the label is configured to apply protection but you have a version of Office that doesn't support protecting data (Standard edition), this label does not appear on the Azure Information Protection bar.

 ### Keyboard shortcuts for the Azure Information Protection bar